-A line sheet is a sales tool, used by brands and designers, to present their products to wholesale buyers.
+A line sheet is a sales tool used by brands and designers, to present their products to wholesale buyers.
 Line sheets include all product images and appropriate information – such as product descriptions, color & size options, and wholesale prices – that buyers need to make purchases from your line.
 In summary, line sheets allow you to get your products in front of buyers to generate more wholesale orders from retailers.

-Eye-catching sales and marketing materials can really give your brand the leg up on the competition.
+Eye-catching sales and marketing materials can really give your brand a leg up on the competition.
 No matter what your strategy is for connecting with buyers, line sheets are essential to have on hand.
 Line sheets are a necessary sales tool especially if you plan to hit multiple sales channels like shops, galleries, retail stores, department stores, catalogs, or online retailers.

-Well-designed line sheets can make the difference.
-Buyers will request these when they are interested in a new brand and having your product materials prepared and ready to go allows you to seize any opportunity that comes your way – whether you’re setting up a meeting with potential buyers or at a trade show.
+Well-designed line sheets can make all the difference.
+Buyers will request these when they are interested in a new brand, and having your product materials prepared and ready to go allows you to seize any opportunity that comes your way – whether you’re setting up a meeting with potential buyers or at a trade show.

 What does a line sheet look like and what information goes on a line sheet?

-Every line sheet should accomplish two things, represent your brand well and include all the necessary information your buyer needs to purchase your products.
+Every line sheet should accomplish two things: represent your brand well and include all the necessary information your buyer needs to purchase your products.